 The normalization of the Probe Array consists of placing each probe in the same homogenous and stable location in a superconducting magnet, to record the response to the magnetic field.
 After the last measurement, the mean value is calculated, and a correction value proportional to the difference between the individual responses and the mean value is assigned to each probe.
 This allows eliminating the small discrepancies between the individual probe responses.
-Discrepancies between Probes are stored in the normalization table in the Probe-Array's EEPROM.
+Discrepancies between probes are stored in the normalization table in the Probe-Array's EEPROM.

-The Normalization operating mode is an option available only in MFCToolPro edition software.
+The Normalization operating mode is an option available only in MFCToolPro edition software with a valid license.
 It's reserved for Probe-Array maintenance and must be done only by technicians certified by Metrolab.

 The normalization process requires a dedicated Position Guide corresponding exactly to the geometry of the Probe-Array.
+MFCToolPro usb dongle license is provided by Metrolab.
 Contact Metrolab for more details at contacts@metrolab.com.